Me4ward/Sudoku-On-Go/README.md

 ﻿# Sudoku-On-Go
-Just download SuDoKu.exe and start the application
+Just compile SuDoKu.go file and start playing!

 This is one of my first practices of using Golang, do not judge strictly!